gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption shouted as a motley dozen clamps, manipulators, and tentacles seized him.
 "Dockety!
 Dockety, help!"

-His companion's single lens rotated and then rotated back.
+His companion's single remaining lens rotated.
 "These ones are correct," it buzzed.
-"You will be detected immediately if you approach any of Central's facilities as you are.
+"Central will detect your organic nature immediately if you approach it as your are.
 You must let them disguise you."

 Gumption struggled and swore as the bots carried him through the forest.